 Sable Labradoodles are probably the most unique type of Labradoodle that you can get.
 Believe it or not, Sable Labradoodles are all black as a puppy and become cream or white as they age with some parts of their body still remaining black.
 As the Sable Labradoodle starts to age, the genetic qualities in the coat begin to fade, typically turning the body into a lighter color.
 Sable Labradoodles do tend to have black spots on their ears or other parts of their body even as they turn into a cream color.
 This is one of the most unique Labradoodle colors.

-Merle Labradoodles are most common when a Poodle is bred with an Border Collie or Australian Shephard.
-Though uncommon, Merle Labradoodles can happen from breeding two Labradoodles together but one parent must have the Merle gene.
+Merle Labradoodles are most common when a Poodle is bred with a Border Collie or Australian Shephard.
+Though uncommon, Merle Labradoodles can happen from breeding two Labradoodles together, but one parent must have the Merle gene.
 However, most Merle Labradoodles aren’t really Labradoodles, but they are actually Aussiedoodles.

 Grey Labradoodle Color

 Grey Labradoodles are fundamentally very similar to a Silver Poodle.
-In order to get a Grey Labradoodle color, they are frequently born into the world a dark shading like chocolate or brown.
-Around the 2 year mark, their hair starts to lighten and turns into a Grey Labradoodle.
-After the Grey Labradoodle has completed faded, they resemble the color silver and are not longer a darker color.
+In order to get a Grey Labradoodle color, they are frequently born into the world with a dark shade like chocolate or brown.
+Around the 2-year mark, their hair starts to lighten and turns into a Grey Labradoodle.
+After the Grey Labradoodle has completely faded, they resemble the color silver and are no longer a darker color.
 You will normally know following a month and a half whether your Labradoodle hair will clear up to be a Grey Labradoodle.
-In addition, you can look at your Labradoodles skin color and see if it is a light color.
-Chances are that your Labradoodle coat color will fade if they have a lighter colored skin.
+In addition, you can look at your Labradoodle’s skin color and see if it is a light color.
+Chances are that your Labradoodle coat color will fade if they have a lighter-colored skin.

-Another approach to get a dog that looks like a Grey Labradoodle is to make an Aussiedoodle which is a Australian Shephard and Poodle mix.
-Though not actually thought to be a Labradoodle, they are a grey colored Doodle dog.
+Another approach to get a dog that looks like a Grey Labradoodle is to make an Aussiedoodle which is an Australian Shephard and Poodle mix.
+Though not actually thought to be a Labradoodle, they are a grey-colored Doodle dog.

 Phantom Labradoodles are rare for a Labradoodle.
-Unlike the Parti Labradoodle, the Phantom Labradoodle must have distinct colors in certain areas of their body.
+Unlike the Parti Labradoodle, the Phantom Labradoodle must have distinct colors in certain areas of its body.
 In order to be a Phantom Labradoodle, a majority of the body has to be one specific color (typically black) and the other colors will appear around their paws, nose, face, or eyes.
-The most famous dogs that are known to have this Phantom coloring is the Yorkie.
+The most famous dog that is known to have this Phantom coloring is the Yorkie.

 Phantom Labradoodles are usually black and brown.
 However, there are several different combinations of Phantom Labradoodles including brown and cream, brown and silver, or black and cream.
 In addition, Phantom Labradoodles also sometimes have three different color shades.